Sparks: The best band you’ve never heard of

 Please remember what you were about to forget

-No, Japanese bus companies are not promoting distributed practice, where learning activity is spread out over time to improve overall learning (chapter 4 of The Power of Participation has more on this).
+No, Japanese bus companies are not promoting distributed practice, where we spread out learning activities over time to improve overall learning.
+(Chapter 4 of The Power of Participation has more on this.)

 Instead, they are merely reminding people who are getting off the bus to check for anything they may be leaving behind.